tgra/Linked-Art-Collection-Data-Workflow/README.md

 The Python code makes use of jsonnet code templates and cromulent Python library.

-The code transformed three types of entity to Linked Art:
+The code transformed three types of photographic entity to their corresponding representation in Linked Art:
-- digital object i.e. digital image
+- digital photographic image
+  - to digitalobject
+- photographic negative
-- humanmadeobject  i.e. photograph negative
+  - to humanmadeobject
-- set i.e. photographic collection
+- photographic collection
+  -  to set

 # How to install
 Clone the GitHub repository .